In a Nutshell:

 An Image Sample of Medline Bariatric Wheelchair BackSide View

-The optional leg rests do that too, but they also elevate.
-It’s not a feature that every user will want, but if you do, then be sure to pick up the optional leg rest accessory.
+The optional leg rests do that, too, but they also elevate.
+This is not a feature that every user will want, but if you do, pick up the optional leg rest accessory.

 Splendid Indoors, Average Outdoors

 Medline’s Excel Transport Wheelchair sports 22” rear wheels and 8” casters.
-On paper, it looks like it would handle outdoor terrains with ease, but it’s got two things working against it.
+On paper, it looks like it would handle outdoor terrain easily, but two things work against it.

 An Image Sample of Medline Bariatric Wheelchair Full Side View